Yasira/EPAM/readme.txt

  2.Logs will be generated and stored under /Logs Folder(Will create the Folder for first time) 3.Screenshot will capture for failed testcases and it will be shown in /output/screenshot folder(Folder create for first time)
  4.TestNG default Reporting is using for the report.
+ 5.Final result has been updated test-output-suite -->Index.html or emailable-report.html

  Testcase details